Can Cats Run Faster Than Humans?

 How do cats run?

 One of the first things we should know is that cats run differently than they walk.
 This has to do with their gait which changes according to the speed at which they move.
-The gait is the movement of an animals limbs as they move across land.
+An animal's mgait is the movement of their limbs as they move across land.
 For cats, they have something called a ‘pacing gait’.
 A pacing gait involves the cat keeping their paws in a straight line when walking, moving the legs from one side around the other as they step.
-This is relatively rare in mammals and is partly how cats have such good balance on narrow walkways such as the top of fences.
+This is relatively rare in mammals and is partly how cats have such good balance on narrow walkways such as the tops of fences.

 When a cat picks up speed, their gait changes.
 It changes from this pacing gait to something called a ‘diagonal gait’.
 This is where the diagonally opposite legs on the hind and front quarters move at the same time.
-It allows them to run more freely, but obviously has less steadiness than if they were walking.
+It allows them to run more freely, but they have less steadiness than if they were walking.